“The Lost Dutchman”

 SENATOR: Now if either of you fine young men would be interested in what is probably the most fabulous fortune in the entire world…

-(There is a rustling of saddle leather as Slim and JESS mount their horses and rein them back. )
+(There is a rustling of saddle leather as SLIM SHERMAN and JESS HARPER mount their horses and rein them back. )

-(SLIM and JESS gallop off in retreat as the SENATOR waves goodbye.)
+(SLIM SHERMAN and JESS HARPER gallop off in retreat as the SENATOR waves goodbye.)

 Sources: Laramie episodes (written, spoken and credits), Internet Movie Database (IMDb) and individual observation